porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 - `lang="en_US"`
 - `lang="en-US"`

-If none of these languages can be found, it will fallback to `en`.
+If none of these languages can be found, it will fall back to `en`.

 #### How it works
 The `<script>` tag points to a **< 1kb** sized file hosted on a CDN which has a browser detection for **IE11 and Edge<=18**.